tamilarasan-1912/AI-Revenue-Recovery/README.md

 - **Docker**: local and containerized deployment

 The production architecture should keep PostgreSQL as the primary database and maintain the same policy, webhook, and execution boundaries used in the local system.

 ---

-## Buildathon positioning — Razorpay Track 03

-RecoverAI is designed around the core evaluation dimensions of an AI revenue-recovery system:

-**1. Recover more legitimate revenue**
-Use payment behaviour and failure context to estimate which cases are worth intervening on.

-**2. Avoid harmful retries**
-Apply deterministic retry limits, fraud stops, confidence thresholds, and economic thresholds.

-**3. Show evidence**
-Benchmark against a baseline using held-out evaluation cohorts and repeated seeds.

-**4. Make decisions auditable**
-Record the recommendation, policy version, triggered rules, execution outcome, and resulting payment state.

-**5. Demonstrate engineering maturity**
-Handle duplicate events, late payment success, idempotency, test-mode boundaries, failure injection, CI, and reproducible simulation.

-This is the core distinction of RecoverAI: **the demo is not only an AI prediction; it is an evidence-backed recovery control system.**

----